10 tips for finding European coffee buyers

 Once you have found a potential buyer, it is important to understand their business, their culture and their individual requirements and demands.
-Coffee buyers differ significantly from country to country, and this can make the next steps in doing business quite challenging.
+Coffee buyers differ significantly from country to country, and that can make the following steps for doing business quite challenging.

 Visit the website of the buyer you have found.
-Uncover as much information as you can about their business, their philosophy and business practices.
+Research as much information as you can about their business, their philosophy and business practices.